Alex I Askaroff

 James Robinson Planché aged 39.

 Well I bet you didn't expect that.
-Or maybe you did but it was fun writing it down for others to debate.
+Or maybe you did, but it was fun writing down some forgotten facts.
 Now you know who wrote the definitive version of Sleeping Beauty.
+So what about Snow White!

 Most of us know the name Singer but few are aware of his amazing life story, his rags to riches journey from a little runaway to one of the richest men of his age.
 The story of Isaac Merritt Singer will blow your mind, his wives and lovers his castles and palaces all built on the back of one of the greatest inventions of the 19th century.
 For the first time the most complete story of a forgotten giant is brought to you by Alex Askaroff.